cuedego/secreon/README.md

 # Secreon

-Fault-tolerant secret sharing using Shamir's Secret Sharing with full SLIP-39 support for cryptocurrency wallets.
-It´s a compact implementation built for those rare individuals who believe their 24-word seed deserves the same threat modeling as state secrets.
+Fault-tolerant secret sharing scheme using Shamir's Secret Sharing with full SLIP-39 support for cryptocurrency wallets.
+It´s a compact implementation, built for those rare individuals who believe their 24-word seed deserves the same threat modeling as state secrets.
 No external dependencies, no magic, just deterministic cryptography and the quiet fear of irreversible loss.

 ## Overview